LieslW/reading-notes/README.md

-# Reading Notes: Code 102d34
-Reading Notes for CodeFellows 102d34
+# Reading Notes
 Hello!
-My name is Liesl (she/her) and I look forward to learning about Markdown!
+My name is Liesl (she/her) and I look forward to learning more about software development!
 Here's my profile: https://github.com/LieslW
+### What is Reading Notes?
+This essentially all my notes for all the readings throughout the entirety of the Code Fellow courses, from Code 102 to Code 401.
+Click on the links below and it will guide you to what you want to view.
-## Growth Mindset
+### Growth Mindset
   Those with a growth mindset look to:
   - Overcome challenges and obstacles
   - Strategize problems and solutions